 I love the Algarve in Autumn.
 There’s still a lot of fun and temperatures are mild (with peaks of cold and wind in some days).
 We still see brave people who enjoy the beaches, although the water is cold.

 Yes, both seasons are great in the Algarve.
 I told you that already.
-But I have to admit that Spring is a bit better than Autumn.
+But I have to admit that Spring is better than Autumn.
 Spring brings more fun … more energy.
+It is also important to note that Spring offers most of what Summer has for us, but with milder temperatures and less overcrowding.

 An overview about when to visit the Algarve